gutardivo/cybersecurity-portfolio/README.md

 # About Me

-I'm a dedicated and enthusiastic developer who has spent the past few years diving deep into the world of cybersecurity.
+I'm a dedicated and enthusiastic developer who has spent the past few months diving deep into the world of cybersecurity.
 My journey started with a fascination for ethical hacking, penetration testing, and securing digital assets.
 Since then, I've been on a mission to learn, explore, and contribute to the cybersecurity community.

 # What's in This Portfolio?